 Stromberg: I feel a great sense of accomplishment whenever I am able to get a successful reading from an animal while they are awake.
 I take great pride that training for each of these medical measurements — be it blood glucose, blood pressure or ECG and heart rate — is helping to improve the overall health and welfare of our animals and could potentially decrease the need for an exam under anesthesia.

 Positive reinforcement training has allowed for amazing advancements in the medical care of animals at the Zoo.
 It really takes a village, with cooperation from the animal care team, the veterinary team and, of course, the primates!

 I greatly appreciate the active role and progressive thinking of our veterinary team.
-They work side-by-side with is to train medical behaviors and help us ask (and answer) the question: what can we do to provide our animals with exceptional health care?
+They work side by side with us to train medical behaviors and help us ask (and answer) the question: What can we do to provide our animals with exceptional health care?
 Without their willingness to allow keepers to try new techniques and equipment to get these measurements, it would not be possible to train these behaviors.